yuxiaolejs/cs154-lab5-autograder/README.md

 - [X] Add BEQ
 - [X] Add LW

+## Special thanks to:
+- @r0ckwav3 - suggested to remove requests package to avoid missing dependency

 ## Server deployment instruction:
 **Note:** you don't need to read this part if you just want to use the script.